MonoGame/MonoGame/NuGetPackages/readme/MonoGame.Framework/readme.txt

 (Don't forget to exclude your existing .XNB / content files once you have upgraded)

 _Release Notes
-3.3.0 release
-Updated to latest development build (January 2015) More details can be found at http://monogame.net
+For release details, please see the http://monogame.net site

 _Known Issues
 None